yOoMarvin/100-days-of-code/log.md

 **Today's Progress**: Continued working on the wiki viewer.
 Also read a lot about javascript.

-**Thoughts**: Feeling better and a lot fast.
+**Thoughts**: Feeling better and a lot faster.
 I've already learned a lot, but I think I have to get more comfortable with JavaScript...
 Continue reading more and do more stuff in the future!

 **Link to work**:[GitHub repository of wiki viewer](https://github.com/yOoMarvin/wiki-viewer)